8 A-Frame House Kits You Can Buy for Under $60,000

 (Image credit: Courtesy Avrame)

-Every now and then, you start daydreaming of an affordable escape.
-Perhaps it’s someplace small and quiet to commune with nature and get away from demands of our days spent indoors.
+Every now and then, you probably start daydreaming about an affordable escape in nature.
+Perhaps it’s someplace small and quiet to commune with the trees and get away from demands of your days spent indoors.

 Another appealing aspect of prefab A-frame homes is that they’re typically energy efficient, featuring smart design elements that make the most of natural light, heat, and cold to keep its inhabitants comfortable while minimizing energy consumption.

 Even better?
-They’re not crazy expensive.
+They’re not superexpensive.
 We found eight A-frame house kits for sale for under $60,000.
 Some are from Europe and Canada, meaning they may cost more to deliver to the U.S., so peruse the options below to find your perfect match.

 (And if you’re not quite sold on A-frames just yet, check out these tiny home and yurt kits — or even just these free (or very affordable) tiny house plans.)